The White Hurricane:The Great Lakes Blizzard of 1913

 One of the deadliest winter storms in North American history took place not in winter, but in early November.
 Learn more!

-While the heaviest snows tends to fall in February each year, November blizzards aren’t unheard of.
-In fact, some historic November storms are frequently cited on lists of America’s most memorable blizzards.
+While the heaviest snows tend to fall in February each year, November blizzards are not unheard of.
+Some historic November storms are frequently cited on lists of America’s most memorable blizzards.

 The Big Blow of 1913

 One of those, the Great Lakes Storm of 1913, is perhaps the earliest storm, seasonally speaking, to rank among America’s beastliest blizzards.
-Known by a number of nicknames, including, “the Big Blow,” “the Freshwater Fury,” and “the White Hurricane,” the blizzard of 1913 battered the Great Lakes region of the U.S. and Canada from November 6 through November 10, 1913.
+Known by a number of nicknames, including “the Big Blow,” “the Freshwater Fury,” and “the White Hurricane,” the blizzard of 1913 battered the Great Lakes region of the United States and Canada from November 6 through November 10, 1913.

 Technically a hurricane, the storm was triggered in part by a regular phenomenon known as a November gale, or “November Witch,” when cold air coming down from Canada meets warmer air coming up from the Gulf of Mexico over the vast expanse of the Great Lakes.

-Unusually cold temperatures turned this violent convergence into snow, causing whiteout conditions as more than two feet of lake-effect snow pounded a huge area of the U.S. and Canada.
+Unusually cold temperatures turned this violent convergence into snow, causing whiteout conditions as more than two feet of lake-effect snow pounded a huge area of the United States and Canada.

 For days, streets were impassable, streetcars were stranded, stores were closed, and telegraph and power lines were downed by the brutal winds.
 The storm caused hundreds of thousands of dollars of infrastructure damage (millions in today’s currency) and left drifts up to six feet deep in some areas.